ashishshah1995/Spring-Framework-1/README.md

 # Spring-Framework-1

-In this project I have created Spring project Annotations and Java Code configuration
+In this project I have created Spring project using Annotations and Java Code configuration

 # Running the application